To use BibleBot, simply say a verse reference anywhere in a message, like

 *) are only usable if the user has the Manage Server permission.

-v9.1-beta is missing certain commands that will be implemented in v9.1.
+Some commands have not been re-implemented.
 These are crossed out on the table below.

 |The help command, which will list commands and any relevant links.||None, but see rescue options below.|